 1.The Full Irish Breakfast

-It’s going to be a long day so a hearty breakfast is essential.
-And it doesn’t get much heartier than a full Irish!
+It doesn’t get much heartier than a full Irish!
 The Irish breakfast originated as a big feed to start a hard day’s work on the farm.
 The ingredients would all have been fresh from the farm and cooked in butter in a pan.
 The essentials are as follows;

 Rashers (bacon)